When cleaning your home, you can do it in such a way that it will stay cleaner longer and with less effort.

 Tip: Keep stored items cleaner longer by shutting closets, cabinets, and drawers, so circulating dust and dirt can't get in.

-The facts: A room lit with low-wattage incandescent bulbs and compact fluorescents can look dark and dingy.
+A room lit with low-wattage incandescent bulbs and compact fluorescents can look dark and dingy.
 “Daylight” bulbs brighten things up.
 These full-spectrum light bulbs mimic natural light, so they give better visual accuracy.
 Bonus: Like sunlight, these bulbs can boost your mood.

-Next steps: When shopping for bulbs, look for those marked "daylight" that have a range between 5,000 to 6,500 kelvins.
+What to do: When shopping for bulbs, look for those marked "daylight" that have a range between 5,000 to 6,500 kelvins.